gisaia/arlas_playground/sunny_osm/README.md

 ## Transform the data

-To transform the data, a notebook is available to cross the data sources.
+To transform the data, a notebook (sunny_osm/tutorial.ipynb) is available to cross the data sources.

-## Ingest data in ARLAS demo
+## Ingest data in ARLAS

 ### Create empty index with correct mapping